Villadhi Villain: Soundtrack

 The music and background score was composed by Vidyasagar, with lyrics by Vairamuthu.

 Reception

 RPR of Kalki criticised the film for favouring box-office ingredients like action, comedy and songs over story.
+K. Viijyan of New Straits Times reviewed the film more positively, despite noting the film being affected by censorship by the Film Censorship Board of Malaysia.

 Impact

-The movie was a blockbuster hit upon release.
-It gained popularity for the explicit glamour scenes played by Nagma and the song "Vayaso Pathikichu" song was a famous chartbuster at that time.
+The film was a blockbuster hit upon release.
+It gained popularity for the explicit glamour scenes played by Nagma and the song "Vayaso Pathikichu" was a famous chartbuster at that time.